harmony-one/h/progress/gheis-mohammadi.md

 ---

-2025-09-20 Sat: Last week I identified a critical issue in the syncing module related to block parsing.
+2025-09-20 Sat: I identified a critical issue in the syncing module related to block parsing.
 I created [PR #4947](https://github.com/harmony-one/harmony/pull/4947), which fixes a major bug where Harmony nodes could get stuck during staged stream sync due to **RLP decoding errors**.

 The root cause was that different peers send blocks in different RLP formats — some in the older `extblock` format, others in the newer `BlockWithSig` format.
 The staged stream sync was only decoding blocks as `extblock`, which caused failures when syncing from peers using `BlockWithSig`, leading to errors like:  `rlp: too few elements for types.extblock`.
 This issue stalled sync and prevented nodes from progressing.
 The used pattern has already proven effective in DNS sync and epoch block processing, and now it’s applied to staged stream sync.
 The solution is **fully backward compatible** and removes the `getBlockHashes` errors that blocked synchronization.